mckenzielee/Qi-Docs/docs/Qi_Streams.rst

 If the optional search parameter is specified, the list of streams returned are filtered to match the search criteria.
 If the optional search parameter is not specified, the list includes all streams in the Namespace.
-See `Searching for QiStreams <https://qi-docs-rst.readthedocs.org/en/latest/Searching.html>`__ for information about specifying the search parameter.
+See `Searching for SdsStreams <https://qi-docs-rst.readthedocs.org/en/latest/Searching.html>`__ for information about specifying the search parameter.

 **Request**